 When a new member signs up to purchase products through Team Beachbody, the company will assign that new person to a coach.
 A coach can increase their downline by pushing the coaching MLM position on new product members.

 I want to add that a Team Beachbody coach is not really a trained fitness coach or nutritionist unless, of course, they were one before they started as an MLM representative.
 They are just everyday people who are called coaches.

-You begin with a required charge of $40 for a starter kit and then move onto a monthly charge of $16.
-Even after you pay the money, you will not make money until you sign up an active coach.
+You begin with a required charge of $40 for a starter kit and then move on to a monthly charge of $16.
+Even after you pay the money, you will not make money until you sign up for an active coach.
 You do not make a dime off of the products you sell.

 |Coach Rank||Potential maximum Weekly Bonus||Potential Annual Bonus|